How to Make a Non-Alcoholic Drink You'll Love

 Don’t be afraid to get creative and swap ingredients based on what you have on hand or what’s in season.
 If a recipe calls for raspberries but you have fresh strawberries, go for it!
 You can trade mint for basil, lime for lemon, or ginger ale for sparkling water.
 Using seasonal produce not only gives you the best flavor but is often more affordable.
 This is also a great opportunity to try non-alcoholic spirits if you want to replicate a classic cocktail flavor, but they’re by no means necessary.
 A simple swap can lead you to a delicious new discovery that you might like even more than the original recipe.

-Create Your Signature Drink
+How to Create Your Own Signature Mocktail

 Once you get comfortable with a few recipes, you can start creating your own signature mocktail.
 Think about the flavors you already love.
 Are you a fan of spicy ginger, floral lavender, or tart grapefruit?
 Use those as your inspiration.
 A great starting point is to follow a basic formula: combine a tart element (like citrus juice) with a sweet one (like a fruit puree or simple syrup), top it with something bubbly, and finish with an aromatic herb.
 Flavor pairing charts can be a huge help in discovering combinations that work well together.
 Remember to write down your creations so you can easily remake your new go-to drink.